 - The Innovation Test: The software must be innovative; that is, it is intended to be unique or novel and to differ significantly from prior software implementations or methods.

-- The Economic Risk Test: The software development effort must entail a significant economic risk.
+- The Economic Risk Test: The software development effort must entail significant economic risk.
 In other words, the company must commit substantial development resources and there is also uncertainty because of the technical risk as to whether these resources will be recovered within a reasonable time.

 - The Commercial Availability Test: The software must not be commercially available.
 No currently available software could be used for the intended purpose without significant modifications that meet the requirements in the first two tests.